thuva4/Algorithms/Algorithms.md

 * Simplex algorithm    :    An algorithm for solving linear programming problems

+* Simpson algorithm    :    An algorithm to find definite integral from a to b for a function f(x) using Lagrange polynomial interpolation.

 * Single-linkage clustering    :    a simple agglomerative clustering algorithm

 * Smith–Waterman algorithm    :    find local sequence alignment